Hydroponic growing mediums What do I use instead of dirt?

 Straight perlite is great for starting plants from cuttings.

-It is very porous and PH neutral.
-It is reusable.
+It is very porous and PH neutral and is reusable.

-Must Hydroponic growers don’t use it as a stand alone medium.
+Must Hydroponic growers don’t use it as a stand alone hydroponic growing mediums.
 It can easily wash away and can clog pumps.

 DON’T use perlite with Aquaponics.
 Any of the particulars in your tank can kill your fish.
 Parlite, which are small pieces of volcanic glass, will get into the gills when the fish breathe